nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p161 -->
 As you identify your gifts, consider your **passions and skills**.
-God often calls us to serve in areas we’re passionate about or skilled in (<span class="x-scripture" data-type="ref" data-book="Exodus" data-chapter="31" data-verses="2-6" data-lang="en" data-version="NKJV">Exodus 31:2-6</span>).
+God often calls us to serve in areas we’re passionate about or skilled in (<span class="x-scripture" data-type="ref" data-book="EXO" data-chapter="31" data-verses="2-6" data-lang="en" data-version="NKJV">Exodus 31:2-6</span>).
 Reflect on what excites you about serving God and others, and think about how your professional skills, hobbies, and life experiences might contribute to ministry.

 <!-- p162 -->
-Seek guidance from **leaders and mentors** who can provide wisdom and insight (<span class="x-scripture" data-type="ref" data-book="Proverbs" data-chapter="15" data-verses="22" data-lang="en" data-version="NKJV">Proverbs 15:22</span>).
+Seek guidance from **leaders and mentors** who can provide wisdom and insight (<span class="x-scripture" data-type="ref" data-book="PRO" data-chapter="15" data-verses="22" data-lang="en" data-version="NKJV">Proverbs 15:22</span>).
 Meet with a pastor or ministry leader to discuss your interests and ask for honest feedback about where you might fit best.
 Pray about the feedback you receive.
 Consider joining a discipleship group to receive training and ongoing support.

 <!-- p163 -->